Clear-Bible/TreedownAligner/README.md

 [View Demo](https://treedown-aligner.netlify.app).

-TreedownAligner contains React components written in Typesript using Redux for state management.
+TreedownAligner is a react component written in Typesript using Redux for state management.
+Included is a `<Workbench />` component that wraps TreedownAligner for local development and testing.

+## Consuming Application Quickstart

+- Install: `npm install treedown-aligner`
+- Import: `import TreedownAligner from 'treedown-aligner';`
+- Render: `() => { return <TreedownAligner /> }` (see below for proper usage)

-## Quickstart
+## Local development Quickstart

 - Install dependencies: `yarn`
-- Run local server: `yarn start`
+- Run local server: `yarn start` (starts local CRA server with component wrapper in a UI workbench)
 - Build: `yarn build`

+## Usage

+TBD.